-Mom • Wife • Space Scientist • Neuroscientist • Engineer • Archaeologist • Entrepreneur • Inventor • Aquanaut • Astronaut Finalist • Internationally-acclaimed Speaker • Routine Explorer
+Mom • Wife • Space Scientist • Neuroscientist • Engineer • Archaeologist • Entrepreneur • Inventor • Aquanaut • Science Communicator • Astronaut Finalist

-Tara is also a neuroscientist and knows that the brain literally changes when we have a new experience.
+Tara has spent her career at NASA in Human Exploration, where adaptability is everything.
+She is also a neuroscientist and knows that the brain literally changes for the better when we have a new experience.
 We live in a limitless universe with seven different continents, nearly 200 different countries, more than 7 billion people, thousands of cultures, and hundreds of thousands of unique experiences, but mostly we stick to our daily routines.
-Yet even tiny new experiences can make us better able to adapt to change, overcome fear and adversity, and improve creativity.
-Why not try something new?
+Yet even the tiniest bit of exploration (even in our own offices!) can make us better able to adapt to change, overcome fear and adversity, and improve creativity.

-Tara’s a dynamic, down-to-Earth, relatable speaker, and someone who is just fun to talk with.
-She has over a decade of experience in media appearances and has given light-hearted, informative, leadership-driven, and motivational keynotes to audiences ranging from undergraduates to career scientists and industry corporate professionals.
+Tara enjoys meeting new people and learning new things, and she’s had over a decade of experience in media appearances giving light-hearted, informative, and inspirational keynotes to audiences ranging from undergraduates to career scientists and corporate professionals.